jgoneil/Checkers/docs/DesignDoc.md

 ### UI Tier
 This tier acts as the central hub for all user interactions with the backend of the application.
 All of the routes a player can visit during a game are created and handled here.
 Any information needed for the views, such as the boards, players, and pieces, are returned when specific routes are visited.
 Overall, the UI tier returns any of the information needed for the freemarker pages to render the game.

 There are two different types of routes created for the system.
 The first are the get routes.
 These routes return logic to the frontend and are in charge of getting the board objects and players for the system.
-These routes are the only routes able to preform redirects.
+These routes are the only routes able to perform redirects.
 The other type of routes used are post routes.
-This route expects information to be passed in from the frontend and returns messages to the frontend verifying or denying the statements made by the frontned.
+This route expects information to be passed in from the frontend and returns messages to the frontend verifying or denying the statements made by the frontend.

 All of the classes for the system are defined below.

 ![Webcheckers UI Class Diagram](Class Diagrams - UI.png)

 One of the most important classes in the system is the GetGameRoute class.
-This class renders the game board for both of the players and rereders the board for the player as they complete turns.
+This class renders the game board for both of the players and rereads the board for the player as they complete turns.
 A sequence diagram for the system is below.

 ![Webcheckers UI Sequence Diagram](Sequence Diagram - New.png)